03 — Circuit Breaker

 What Just Happened

-Hangar introduced provider groups — a logical grouping of one or more providers with shared policies.
+Hangar introduced MCP server groups — a logical grouping of one or more MCP servers with shared policies.
 The group has a circuit breaker that tracks real tool call failures, not synthetic health probes.

 Circuit breaker states: